Ankhhaf

 Ankhhaf was an Egyptian prince and served as an overseer during the reign of the Pharaoh Khufu, who is thought to have been Ankhhaf's half-brother.
-One of Ankhaf's titles is also as a vizier, but it is unknown under which pharaoh he would have held this title.
+One of Ankhhaf's titles is also as a vizier, but it is unknown under which pharaoh he would have held this title.
 He lived during Egypt's 4th Dynasty (c.
 2613 to c.
 2494 BC).

 Family

 Ankhhaf was likely a son of the pharaoh Sneferu and an unknown wife.
 Ankhhaf's tomb in Giza (G 7510) depicts his sister-wife Princess Hetepheres.
 Hetepheres is thought to have been the eldest daughter of Sneferu and Queen Hetepheres I and thus Ankhhaf's half-sister.
 Hetepheres had the titles "eldest king's daughter of his body", "the one whom he loves" (sat nswt n khtf smst mrt.f) and "Priestess of Sneferu" (hmt-nTr Snfrw).
 Ankhhaf and Hetepheres had a daughter, who was the mother of their grandson Ankhetef.